 Campus Job Development supports our increasing focus in assisting participants in securing competitive employment.
-S3 will partner with human resources to create an affirmative action plan that enables S3 student workers who learn the skills necessary to qualify for positions at the college to apply and compete for positions.
+S3 student workers who learn the skills necessary to qualify for positions at the college can apply and compete for positions at the college.
 With ongoing training and supports from S3, our graduates can be valuable, productive members of the campus workforce and extraordinary examples of student success.

 Campus Work Site Development is a multi-year project designed to increase S3 services to the campus in several key areas including recycling and housekeeping, increasing both productivity and training opportunities for S3 students, and enhancing capacity for campus departments while freeing department staff to focus on higher level activities.
-As shown in Attachment A, S3 work crews are a cost effective labor source for the college.